-I created and continue to develop tbltech.com, which is home to several web apps for the sales force.
-I also create Excel VBA-enabled workbooks as needed to assist in sales operations.
+I created and to developed tbltech.com, which is home to several web apps for the sales force.
+I also created Excel VBA-enabled workbooks as needed to assist in sales operations.
 Some examples are below.

-It currently has over 200 active users in the US, Canada, Mexico and in the Tree and Pro divisions of Timberland.
+It supported 200+ active users in the US, Canada, Mexico and in the Tree and Pro divisions of Timberland.

 To make relevant sales and account information easily accessible and available wherever the user is.

-The reporting suite on tbltech allows the user to quickly return data that would typically require a visit to Cognos, or some serious manipulation in Excel.
-When relevant, the reports include images - and if you've ever attempted to make an image-heavy report in Excel, you can understand how much of a time savings this is!
+The reporting suite on tbltech allowed the user to quickly return data that would typically require a visit to Cognos, or some serious manipulation in Excel.
+When relevant, the reports included images - and if you've ever attempted to make an image-heavy report in Excel, you can understand how much of a time savings this is!

 These reports were developed with the input of and by request from the sales force.